IanABarry/IanABarry.github.io/index.md

 ---
 layout: page
-title: my first post
+title: About
 ---

 Hello there!
+This is my about page.